 As became clear to me in time, by demanding a demonstration, I had essentially called my wife a liar and disputed her accounting of what it is like to use a crappy vacuum on a regular basis with two little kids nipping at her heels.
 So, after a little budgeting, my wife got herself the new vacuum she wanted.
-But here’s the thing–I did not agree we needed a new vacuum because I finally conceded that our old vacuum was insufficient for our floors, but because I realized that being in an eternal marriage sometimes demands that we do things we don’t want to do, for reasons we don’t entirely understand (or want to admit).
+But here’s the thing–I did not agree we needed a new vacuum because I finally conceded that our old vacuum was insufficient for our floors, but because I realized that being in a marriage sometimes demands that we do things we don’t want to do, for reasons we don’t entirely understand (or want to admit).

 As another example, a good friend of mine recently confided in me that he had, at his wife’s earnest pleading, purchased a Roomba.
-He was obviously ashamed of this purchase, so I didn’t berate him too heavily, because I also realize that his decision to spend money on such a ridiculous (and ridiculously named) item was similar to my own–and could only be understand from the standpoint of a man trying to please his wife.
+He was obviously ashamed of this purchase, so I didn’t berate him too heavily, because I also realize that his decision to spend money on such a ridiculous (and ridiculously named) item was similar to my own–and could only be understood from the standpoint of a man trying to please his wife.